ernest-bruce/participatory-humanistic-economy/readme.md

-# The Participatory Humanistic Economy
+# Blog of the Participatory Humanistic Economy

 [test][ineffective_laws]